heinerbehrends/heinerbehrends/README.md

 ### 🌱 Game of Life React
 An implementation of Conwell's Game of Life for the react library.
 It features the possibility to seed many different patterns like methusalems, oscillators and space ships, controls for the speed and a start/stop button.
 Check it out on Netlify: https://game-of-life-immer.netlify.app/
 Game of Life is build using Redux for state management and the [immer library](immerjs.github.io/) for immutable data structures.
 The size of the game automatically adapts to the size of the screen.
-### 🔠 Pizzazz - An online multiplayer micro-scrabble game
-Pizzazz is to scrabble what a blog post is to a tweet.
-Pizzazz consists of a react frontend that uses Redux and Redux-Saga for async state management and a nodejs backend.
-Web sockets are used for fast bi-directional communication between the server and the client.
-Pizzazz is not yet up to my standards for fast websites, it takes a long time to load.
-Be patient and [check out the railway app](https://pizzazz-production.up.railway.app).

 <!--
 **heinerbehrends/heinerbehrends** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.